charlesbrandt/public/system/editors/micro/index.md

 set softwrap true
 ```

-: sets the option to value.
+`set` sets the option to value.
 See the options help topic for a list of options you can set.
-This will modify your settings.json with the new value.
+This will modify your `settings.json` with the new value.

-In settings file (`~/.config/micro/settings.json`), enable the softwrap option:
+Or, if you want to edit the file directly, in the settings file (`~/.config/micro/settings.json`), enable the softwrap option:

 ```
 {